-I am a martial arts and self defence instructor with 40 years experience teaching self defence strategies and techniques to people of all ages.
+I am a martial arts and self-defence instructor with 40 years experience teaching effective personal safety strategies.

-I specialise in teaching personal safety courses to children in school years 5, 6 and 7 as they start to walk to school without parental supervision.
+I specialise in teaching personal safety to children in school years 5, 6 and 7.

 Why School Years 5, 6 and 7?

-I remember the panic I felt when my son first asked me if he could walk to and from school on his own.
-How could I ensure his safety if I wasn’t there with him?
+I remember the panic when my son first asked to walk to school alone.
+How could I keep him safe?

 It then struck me that I couldn’t be alone in feeling that way, surely other parents go through the same panic as I did?